unahouExosite/docs/murano/tutorials/user-service.md

 response.message = result.items -- return the list of RID
 ```

-### Scenario : endpoint access control
+### Scenario: Endpoint Access Control
-Second, we support an endpoint for drivers to look for vacant parking space.
-Drivers can query number of vacancy in every parking area while each parking area is restricted to his own.
+Second, we support an endpoint for drivers to look for a vacant parking space.
+Drivers can query a number of vacancy in every parking area while each parking area is restricted to his own.

 ###### <span id="eg_createPermission"></span>
 ```lua